aquasecurity/trivy/docs/docs/advanced/modules.md

     return name
 }
 ```

+!!! info
+    A struct cannot have any fields.
+Each method invocation is performed in different states.

 #### Analyzer interface
 If you implement the `Analyzer` interface, `Analyze` method is called when the file path is matched to file patterns returned by `RequiredFiles()`.